Originally posted March 13, 2009. Photos and text updated June 5, 2012.

 In a dry pan over medium heat, warm a corn tortilla.
 We like to heat them as we make them so we keep getting up and down from the table to heat up a tortilla and then assemble and eat.
 If you don't want to do this, just put a stack of them on a plate with a damp towel over top and microwave for a few seconds.

 To assemble a taco, lay beef across the tortilla and sprinkle over onions.
 Squeeze a wedge of lime over.
-Scoop on some guacamole and finish with a few sprigs of cilantro (as seen in picture at top).
-I'm not a fan of raw onions, so I like to eat mine with beef, guacamole, pico de gallo and cilantro (as seen in second picture).
-Serve with a side of refried beans.
+Scoop on some guacamole and finish with a few sprigs of cilantro.
+I'm not a fan of raw onions, so I like to eat mine with beef, guacamole, pico de gallo and cilantro.

 Click here for printable version of Authentic Mexican Tacos.

-Heck yes, these were amazing!
+Heck yes, these are amazing!
 I had authentic taco's once at my hubby's favorite Mexican restaurant and I found them somewhat bland.
-But these are so not bland.
+But these are soooooo not bland.
 The combination of the lime and grill seasoning on the beef as well as the pico de gallo and guacamole make these so freakin' delicious.
 We both scarfed down as many taco's as our stomachs would handle.
-According to Steve: "This is what Jesus will serve us when we get to heaven"
+According to Steve: "This is what Jesus will serve us when we get to heaven."

 - Authentic Mexican Tacos + Mixed Greens drizzled with Creamy Lime Cilantro Dressing